AliAltintas64/Empirical-Analysis-of-Turkeys-Sovereign-CDS-Spreads/README.md

-# Determinants of Turkey's Sovereign CDS Spreads — Replication
+# An Empirical Analysis of Turkey's Sovereign CDS Spreads

 Replication code and data for the undergraduate thesis **"Pressure from Outside: An Empirical Investigation of the Effects of U.S. Interest Rates, the Dollar Index, and Domestic Vulnerabilities on Turkey's Country Risk Premium"** (Ali Altıntaş).